Read one student’s award winning essay about her time in Tanzania with us.

 Join us on the safari of a lifetime, trek deep into the Yaeda Valley, travel back in time 10,000 years with the Hadza hunter-gatherers, view the incredible ecosystem at the Ngongoro Crater, and visit Lake Manyara National Park.

-Discover how to affect real and lasting change in The Road Less Traveled summer volunteer program for teenagers.
-Click on the Description tab below.
+Keep scrolling to discover how to affect real and lasting change in The Road Less Traveled summer volunteer program for teenagers!

 Stretching along the base of the golden Rift Valley, the landscape of Lake Manyara is celebrated by Ernest Hemingway in Green Hills of Africa as “the loveliest I had seen in Africa.”